 Vector has cooked up its own CentOS-based “GalacticOS”, which it says is nicely lightweight and otherwise optimised to use on its satellites.
-But if you want to use another OS it won’t object as it will use vanilla XenServer.
-Coleman says Vector will also provide “helper VMs ... routing or networking VMs like Netscaler from Citrix optimised for space”.
+But if you want to use another OS Vector won’t object as it will use vanilla XenServer, which has no trouble running guest OSes of many flavours.
+Coleman says Vector will also provide “helper VMs ... routing or networking VMs like NetScaler from Citrix optimised for space”.

-Vector’s satellites will be optimised for either imaging or communication.
-Imaging satellites benefit from on-board VMs for scenarios like pre-analysing captured images so users need download only the snaps they think will be useful.
+Vector’s satellites will be optimised for imaging and communication applications.
+Imaging satellites will benefit from on-board VMs that can do things like pre-analysing captured images so users need download only the snaps they think will be useful.

-Coleman thinks the comms sats can become a “switching fabric for space by performing the functions we take for granted here on Earth, like space-based network routing, caching, QoS, firewalling, load balancing and others.”
+Coleman thinks the sats could even become a “switching fabric for space by performing the functions we take for granted here on Earth, like space-based network routing, caching, QoS, firewalling, load balancing and others.”